archmageirvine/joeis/DEV_NOTES.md

 ## Implementation Hints

-The best option is probably to find a similar already implemented sequence as a starting point.
+The best option is to find a similar already implemented sequence as a starting point.
 Simply copy the class, update the documentation and change the implementation.
 Make sure the right package is being used;
 that is, make sure the implementation of `Axxxyyy.java` is in the `axxx`